-As the American

-Founders recognized,

-neighborly actions

-and attitudes are

-essential for the

-success of a free

-community.
+As the American Founders recognized, neighborly actions and attitudes are essential for the success of a free community. to our fellow citizens, which might be summarized in the biblical challenge to love others.

-Late in life, former president Thomas Jefferson-not known as a conventional Christian-gave this advice: "Adore God.
+Late in life, former president Thomas Jefferson-not known as a conventional Christian gave this advice: "Adore God.
 Reverence and cherish your parents.
 Love your neighbor as yourself, and your country more than yourself.
 Be just.
-Be true."
+Be true."2 of all Americans, we gladly ask about a collection of principles we call "pro-social behavior."

 As the American Founders recognized, neighborly actions and attitudes are essential for the success of a free community.
-So, in this survey of all Americans, we gladly ask about a collection of principles we call "pro-social behavior."
+So, in this survey